The Civil War Governor

 Throughout the 20th century, Morgan County continued to evolve.
 It saw advancements in transportation, such as the construction of new highways, and the growth of industries like healthcare and higher education.
 Today, the county remains an important agricultural area and is home to several colleges and universities.
 With its rich history and vibrant community, Morgan County continues to be a place of opportunity and growth.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Morgan County, Illinois.
+This timeline provides a concise overview of the key events in the history of Morgan County, Illinois.

 • 1823 - Morgan County organized and established as a county in Illinois.